thesoftwarefarm/email/README.md

 # Upgrade from 8.x to 9.x

 Amazon SES default webhooks configuration under Identity is no longer supported.
-Swich to configuration sets
+Switch to configuration sets

 - add a new column to emails table called "metadata" TEXT nullable